spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/reactivity/signals.md

 last_updated: Jul 11, 2023
 ---

 Signals offer a clean and efficient reactivity API for components in the Oryx framework.
+Signals contain values that can change over time.
+Whenever a new value is received, the component is automatically updated by the signal in an efficient way.

-They allow for the declarative formulation of component logic while seamlessly integrating with observables from domain services.
+Signals provide a declarative syntax for component logic while seamlessly integrating with observables from domain services.
+This allows component developer to avoid the more complex and verbose logic of reactive programming.

 ## Implementation of signals in Oryx